-1. Infiltration - not investigated.
+1. Infiltration - not investigated and space may be constrained.
 2. To a watercourse - none available.

-3. To a surface water sewer - available, capacity unknown
+3. To a surface water sewer - none available.
 4. To a highway drainage system - Permission cannot be assumed.
 Generally, applications to connect surface water to highway drainage are strongly resisted.
 5. To a combined sewer - none available.